Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: The Proposed Approach

 \subsection{Adversarial Domain Adaptation}

-Although the proposed asymmetric multi-task model eliminates the resolution difference between source and target domains, other domain gaps (such as texture, color and so on) are still not alleviated.
-Due to the influence of sensors, geographic locations, imaging conditions, and other factors, these differences are inherent in remote sensing imagery.
-For traditional supervised deep learning, the model only learns to the discriminative features based on the given annotated remote sensing data.
-Therefore, there is a problem that how to learn the domain-invariant features for remote sensing imagery.
+Although the proposed asymmetric multi-task model can eliminate the resolution difference between source and target domains, some other domain gaps (e.g. color, texture etc) are still exist.
+Affected by various human and natural factors, such as sensors, weather conditions, imaging locations, these differences are inherent in remote sensing imagery.
+Therefore, how to learn the domain-invariant features for remote sensing imagery is a critical problem.

-Adversarial learning provides a good framework to deal with the problem, which consists of a generator network and a discriminator network.
-The main idea is to train the discriminator for predicting the domain of the data, while the segmentation network tries to fool it and also implements the segmentation task on source.
-Through alternately training the two networks, the feature domain gap can be gradually reduced.
+An effective framework to deal with the above-mentioned problem is adversarial learning.
+It consists of two main parts: a generator network and a discriminator network.
+Its main idea is to train the discriminator to predict the domain label of the data, while the generator network attemps to fool it, as well as implements the segmentation task on source domain data.
+Through training the two networks alternately, the feature domain gap can be gradually reduced, thus obtaining the domain-invariant representations.

-In this paper, we design the pixel-level and output-space Domain Classifiers (PDC and ODC) as discriminators, and the SRS treated as the generator.
+The proposed method also takes the adersarial learning to allevate the domain gap.
+Specially, the PDC and ODC are disigned as discriminators, and the SRS is adopted as the generator.
 By the adversarial training, SRS will learn the domain-invariant features that fool the PDC and ODC.